Igor Abramovych: Career

 From 2017 to 2019, Abramovych was engaged in the development of his business areas.

 Business

-Igor Abramovych's primary business directions are gas production, alternative energy, gas and electricity trading, road construction, residential and commercial properties construction and development, information technologies (IT), stock markets.
+Igor Abramovych's primary business areas are gas production, alternative energy, gas and electricity trading, road construction, residential and commercial properties construction and development, information technologies (IT), and stock markets.

-According to the public register data, Abramovych company group [VY1] includes both Ukrainian legal entities and non-resident structures, such as “Imeani Investments Limited”, “Samaleni Finance LTD”, “Imeani Holdings LTD”, “Nisyomi Investments LTD”.
+According to public register data, Abramovych company group [VY1] includes both Ukrainian legal entities and non-resident structures, such as Imeani Investments Ltd., Samaleni Finance Ltd., Imeani Holdings Ltd., and Nisyomi Investments Ltd.

 Political career

 2006-2011 — Deputy of Oktyabrskyi city council in Kharkiv, member of the commission on housing and community amenities.